Injong of Goryeo: International

-By the early 1122 the Khitan state of Liao was effectively destroyed by the armies of Taizu of Jin.
+By the early 1122 the Khitan-led state of Liao was effectively destroyed by the armies of Taizu of Jin, an emergent Jurchen-led state.
 Large number of Khitans fled to Goryeo.
-Operations of Song against Khitan were unsuccessful, and the lost Song territories south of the Great Wall were recovered only after the Jurchen victory over Liao.
+Operations of Northern Song against Khitan were unsuccessful, and the lost Song territories south of the Great Wall (Sixteen Prefectures of Yanyun) were recovered only after the Jurchen victory over Liao.
 The 1123 treaty formalized the superior status of Jin: the annual tribute of Song was set to 200,000 taels of silver and 200,000 bolts of silk.
-Despite the weak performance against Khitan, the Song government overestimated both the importance of the recovery of Yanjing (a modern-day Beijing) and its own military capabilities.
+Despite the weak performance against Khitan, the Song government overestimated both the importance of the reclamation of Yanjing (modern-day Beijing) and its own military capabilities.

-1122–1126: Yi Ja-gyeom years
+1122–1126: Control by Yi Cha-gyŏm

 1122–1123

-The early years of Injong's reign were dominated by Yi Ja-gyeom.
-As the Supreme Chancellor (munha sijung, junior first rank) at the head of combined Secretariat-Chancellery (chungseo munha-seong) Yi Ja-gyeom was the highest-ranking government official.
-His dominance was challenged during the last years of Yejong, but with the beginning of his grandson's reign Yi Ja-gyeom took decisive steps to buttress it.
+The early years of Injong's reign were dominated by his maternal grandfather Yi Cha-gyŏm.
+As the Supreme Chancellor (munha sijung, junior first rank) at the head of combined Secretariat-Chancellery (chungseo munha-seong) Yi Cha-gyŏm was the highest-ranking government official.
+His dominance was challenged during the last years of Yejong, but with the beginning of his grandson's reign Yi Cha-gyŏm took decisive steps to buttress it.
 By the end of 1122 Princes Po and Hye were exiled, Han An-in assassinated, and several hundred of his followers, including a dozen core members of Tanju Han and Cheongan Im clans, were either banished or demoted.

-During this period officers of the Royal Army began to play an important role in the domestic politics.

-Through his career Yi Ja-gyeom cultivated muban military officials, that after 960 had a lower status and enjoyed less perquisites than their civilian munban counterparts.
-Two of his most important allies were Choe Hong-jae, a high civilian official of a military background, and a military commander Cheok Chun-gyeong.
+During this period, officers of the Royal Army began to play an important role in the domestic politics.
+Through his career Yi Cha-gyŏm cultivated muban military officials, that after 960 had a lower status and enjoyed less perquisites than their civilian munban counterparts.
+Two of his most important allies were Ch'oe Hong-jae, a high civilian official of a military background, and a military commander Ch'ŏk Chun-gyŏng.

-With this power base Yi Ja-gyeom emerged as the most influential figure in the Goryeo politics.
+With this power base Yi Cha-gyŏm emerged as the most influential figure in the Goryeo politics.
 He became the Chief-Minister-Extraordinary in charge of all three chancelleries (samseong), while keeping the position of the head (superintendent, pansa) of the Ministry of Personnel (Yi-bu).
 He was also created a Duke (kong).
 Nevertheless, his authority never became absolute: he had to take heed of other factions both in execution of policies he favored and in rooting out the opposition.

-In foreign relations he was aligned with the Kyeongju Kim faction led by Kim Bu-sik and his brothers, advocating a submission to the newly established Jin.
+In foreign relations he was aligned with the Gyeongju Kim faction led by Kim Pusik and his brothers, advocating a submission to the newly established Jin.
 In 1123 the renewed Song offer of formal investiture was rejected.
 Jin stepped up the pressure on Goryeo by occupying Uiju (Poju) area along the Yalu river; from their point of view it was a repair of the frontier defenses.
 After a suppression of unrest in Balhae a secure North-Eastern frontier allowed Jin to focus on the Song.